virtualenv is a tool to create isolated Python environments.

 activate_this = '/path/to/env/bin/activate_this.py' execfile(activate_this, dict(__file__=activate_this))

 This will change sys.path and even change sys.prefix, but also allow you to use an existing interpreter.
 Items in your environment will show up first on sys.path, before global items.
-However, this cannot undo the activation of other environments, or modules that have been imported.
+However, global items will always be accessible (as if the --system-site-packages flag had been used in creating the environment, whether it was or not).
+Also, this cannot undo the activation of other environments, or modules that have been imported.
 You shouldn’t try to, for instance, activate an environment before a web request; you should activate one environment as early as possible, and not do it again in that process.

 Normally environments are tied to a specific path.
 That means that you cannot move an environment around or copy it to another computer.
 You can fix up an environment to make it relocatable with the command: